 Mastering the Fine Art of Delegation

 When two of the three Partners at The Lovat Loch Ness in Inverness-shire took more of a back seat, remaining partner Caroline Gregory found herself facing a radical re-shuffle.
-After completing an ILM 3 course with Tickety Boo Training in 2007, she approached us with what we saw as an exciting opportunity to shake things up, in the best possible way.
+After completing an ILM 3 course with Tickety Boo Training, she approached us with what we saw as an exciting opportunity to shake things up, in the best possible way.

 The Lovat ticks all the boxes you might ask of a holiday destination.
 Its winning combination of idyllic Loch Ness location, eco-conscious ethos and 3 Rosette restaurant make it an ideal spot for a getaway.
 Customer service is also an inherent part of the culture of this luxury Inverness-shire retreat.
 After all, it’s the people that make a good business great.

 So when the two business partners moved into the background, Tickety Boo Training supported Caroline in establishing a hierarchy, and appointing a new level of management to underpin her role.
 Disseminating authority, dividing up roles and establishing long-term performance management systems was all part of giving Caroline the support she needed to delegate her estimable workload.